Helcostr/gus/README.md

  * `cd ..` step out of the current folder
  * `ls` list all folders (and files) to understand where you are now

+*(Note: don't forget to git checkout this branch, as this section is currently a branch)*

-Once you have navigated into where the git project is located on your computer (you should beable to see a `package.json` file, type the following to set up all the dependencies)
+Once you have navigated into where the git project is located on your computer (you should beable to see a `package.json` file) run the following to set up all the dependencies:

 ```
 npm install
 ```